Toxytod/MyNewQuartz/content/Works/Bachelor/2nd Semester/Mathematics/Lecture Notes/Linear Algebra II (Lecture).md

-Second course in #Linear_Algebra hold by Reinhard Racke at the #UniKonstanz during the #2nd_Semester.
+Hold by Prof. Matheusz Michałek at the #UniKonstanz during the #2nd_Semester.
 ## Recap
 ### 11
 #### 11.1 Scalar Prod